Weyl laws for exponentially small singular values of the $\overline{\partial}$ operator: Introduction and statement of results

 We shall finally say a few words about the perspectives offered by this work.
-First, the considerations of the paper can likely be extended from the torus setting to that of a general compact Riemann surface, and we hope to treat this case in a forthcoming work.
 A more precise asymptotic study of the case when $\tau$ is close to $\underset{M}{\rm max}\, \varphi - \underset{M}{\rm min}\, \varphi$, somewhat in the spirit of Section \ref{tb}, may also be possible and would be interesting and natural to undertake.
+Another direction, which seems promising, concerns the extension to the case of high powers of a complex line bundle over a compact Riemann surface, equipped with a Hermitian metric whose curvature changes sign.
 Finally, the problem of quantum tunneling for general analytic non-self-adjoint operators remains largely unexplored, and it would be most interesting to address it as well.

-{\bf Acknowledgments.} Part of this projet was conducted when M.H. was visiting Universit\'e de Bourgogne in October 2023.
+{\bf Acknowledgments.} This project started when M.H. was visiting Universit\'e de Bourgogne in October 2023.
 He is most grateful to its Institut de Math\'ematiques for the generous hospitality and excellent working conditions.
+M.H. would also like to thank Robert Greene, Inwon Kim, and Maciej Zworski for stimulating discussions and helpful advice.
+He gratefully acknowledges partial support from the Simons Foundation grant MPS-TSM-00007843.
 J.S. acknowledges that the IMB receives support from the EIPHI Graduate School (contract ANR-17-EURE-0002).
-M.H. is also very grateful to Maciej Zworski for stimulating discussions.
 M.V. is partially funded by the Agence Nationale de la Recherche, through the project ADYCT (ANR-20-CE40-0017).
-M.V. is also very grateful to the Department of Mathematics at the Universit\`a di Bologna for hosting him as a visiting researcher during parts of this project and for providing excellent working conditions.
-We would also like to thank Robert Berman and Siarhei Finski for bringing the works~\cite{Be14} and ~\cite{Fi25}, respectively, to our attention.
+M.V. is very grateful to the Department of Mathematics at the Universit\`a di Bologna for hosting him as a visiting researcher during parts of this project and for providing excellent working conditions.
+We would like to thank Robert Berman and Siarhei Finski for bringing the works~\cite{Be14} and ~\cite{Fi25}, respectively, to our attention.
+We would like to thank Henry Zeng for kindly providing us with the code on which the numerical simulations in Figures \ref{figA} and \ref{figB} are based.